Vitens/DBM/README.md

 | `-f=`    | 0..1   | Output format. `local` (default) for local formatting, `intl` for UTC time and international formatting (ISO 8601). |

 ### DBMDataRef
 DBMDataRef is a custom OSIsoft PI Asset Framework data reference which integrates DBM with PI AF.
-The build script automatically registers the data reference and support assemblies when run on the PI AF server.
+The `register.bat` script automatically registers the data reference and support assemblies when run on the PI AF server.
 The data reference uses the parent attribute as input and automatically uses attributes from sibling and parent elements based on the same template containing good data for correlation calculations, unless the `NoCorrelation` category is applied to the output attribute.
 The value returned from the DBM calculation is determined by the applied property/trait:

 | Property/trait | Return value                     |
 | -------------- | -------------------------------- |